 Spruce trees do not like to be planted wet, clay soils.
 The spruce trees become stressed and start to decline.
 Then insect pests are attracted to the stressed tree.
 The insect pest brings in the disease such as cytospora canker or phomopsis canker.

-Arbor Day Celebration with Conneaut Elementary School on April 9, 2013.
+Arbor Day Celebration with BG Montessori School on April 25, 2014.

-A total of 75 students at Conneaut Elementary School participated with the Arbor Day Celebration sponsored by the Bowling Green Tree Commission.
-A poster contest was held with the three fifth grade classes.
+A total of 75 students at BG Montessori School participated with the Arbor Day Celebration sponsored by the Bowling Green Tree Commission.
+A poster contest was held with the third grade, fourth grade, fifth gradeand sith grade classes.
 Each student participating in the poster contest received a certificate of participation.
 A certificate was given to first, second and third place winners of each fifth grade class.
 Each fifth grade student were handed an Arbor Day bag filled pencils, rulers, stickers, magnets, buttons and information on how trees are important for the environment.
-The City of Bowling Green donated 200 tree seedlings to Conneaut Elementary School.
+The City of Bowling Green donated 200 tree seedlings to BG Montessori School.
 Click here to see all the pictures from the Arbor Day Celebration.

 Asian Longhorned Beetle Found in Ohio; OSU Extension Offers Information Hotline